-2ND OBSTACLE: THE SHARE OF PENSION EXPENSES CONTINUES TO RISE
+2ND OBSTACLE: THE SHARE OF PENSION EXPENSES CONTINUES TO RISE spending will rise by 0.4% of GDP to reach 9.4% of GDP by 20308.

 The second major spending vector comprises retirement pension funding, the cost of which will continue to rise steadily in the years ahead, as the population ages.
 As a share of GDP, retirement pension